SalomePlatform/smesh/doc/salome/gui/SMESH/input/additional_hypo.rst

   boundary faces/edges of the shape of this sub-mesh, at same time possibly being internal faces/edges within the whole model.

+* **Create groups from layers** - activates creation of a group containing elements of the layers.

   .. image:: ../images/viscous_layers_on_submesh.png
      :align: center